Cycles: A Public Art Commission

 Ida Nason Aronica Elementary School in Ellensburg, WA | Stained glass, glass beads, glass gems | 28’ x 4’

 As a site-specific artwork, Cycles was created with careful attention to the school’s vision and to its namesake, Ida Nason Aronica.
 The school maintains a strong connection to nature through its educational approach and even through its architecture.
 The building is arranged in a square around an open courtyard where students grow vegetables.
-Each of the four hallways surrounding the courtyard represents a season, and each season is identified by its own color.
+Each of the four hallways surrounding the courtyard represents a season with its own color.

 Seasons